brucemack/brucemack.github.io/_posts/2024-06-13-verilog-clocks.md

 ~~~

 Don't worry, I'm not typing that part by hand.
 The digitized ALD is the master representation and
-what is shown above is a machine-generation "wire-up" of the SMS-level Verilog models.
+what is shown above is a machine-generated "wire-up" of the SMS-level Verilog models.

 When I compile that Verilog, along with the Verilog models of the TAF, TAJ, and TAG cards, run a Verilog
 simulator, and display the result in GTKWave, I see his output: